Links on Android Authority may earn us a commission. Learn more.

 Switch your TV to game mode

 If you’re experiencing lag while playing on a Chromecast Ultra plugged into your TV, it’s possible that the issue lies in your TV settings.
 Most modern television sets have a setting for ultra-low latency that is specifically designed for games.
+Others have image-smoothing cinema modes enabled by default, and turning them off will improve performance.
 Generally this comes at the cost of your TV’s built-in post processing in images, but it’s more than worth it to fix input latency while using Google Stadia.

 Turn on your router’s Gaming Preferred setting

 It isn’t available on all routers, but many models have a setting that gives preference to a specific device on the network.
 This is particularly easy if you have Google WiFi or Nest WiFi, which both have a simple toggle to reserve bandwidth for game streaming.

 You can find this toggle in the Google Home app.
 Choose WiFi, then Settings, then toggle on Gaming Preferred.
 Note that this may have a detrimental effect on other devices on the network while you’re streaming games on Stadia.

 If using a cable is out of the question, moving closer to your router can alleviate many issues related to spotty WiFi connectivity.
 This is true whether you’re using a Chromecast, computer, or smartphone.
 Large distances, walls, and other types of interference will reduce the reliability of your connection, so try to at least stay within line of sight of your router (but at least a few feet away).

 Many modern routers have two available bands: 2.4GHz and 5GHz.
 Using the 5GHz band will provide a much faster connection over short distances (see above), and will improve your gaming experience.
 They’re also less likely to run into interference with other devices on your network.